aerogear/proposals/testing/supporting_docs/appium_information.md

 ## Appium
-Appium is a cross platform UI testing tool for mobile applications running on either android or iOS devices.
+Appium is a cross-platform UI testing tool for mobile applications running on either Android or iOS devices.
 It can be used to test native applications, hybrid applications like Cordova and Xamarin, and web app testing through mobile device browsers.
-One of major points of the Appium philosophy is to avoid time consuming processes like compiling to run UI tests.
+One of the key points of the Appium philosophy is to avoid time consuming processes like compiling to run UI tests.